Skip to main content

 warning

-Disabling introspection turns off the debugging tools described on this page for that task: the task will not appear in the RViz2 MTC plugin, and SaveMTCTaskInspection will skip it.
+Disabling introspection turns off the debugging tools described on this page for that task: the task will not appear in the in-app MTC Debugger or the RViz2 MTC plugin, and SaveMTCTaskInspection will skip it.
 It also makes a failed plan's alert less detailed: you still see which stage failed and its attempt counts, but not the specific per-stage reason (for example the collision or IK message).
 Leave introspection enabled while developing an Objective, and disable it only for tasks whose memory cost is a problem in production.